broadinstitute/wot/README.md

 *wot force_layout* generates a force-directed layout using the ForceAtlas2 algorithm.
 The tool can optionally perform dimensionality reduction using diffusion component embedding of the dataset.
 After you have generated the force layout coordinates, you can use *wot wot_server* to view trajectories and gene expression in the force layout.

+**Trajectory Trends** plots the expression of a gene over time based on the transport maps

 ## <a name="optimal_transport_transition_table">Transition Table</a>
 *wot transition_table* generate a transition table from one cell set to another cell set.